 Industry Research

-With student outbound mobility becoming increasingly popular in Australia, we decided to review a range of available research and consider in detail “what are the benefits of mobility?”
-As a growth industry, there is an abundance of research that highlights the benefits of outbound mobility to students and Universities.
+With student Learning Abroad becoming increasingly popular in Australia, we decided to review a range of available research and consider in detail “what are the benefits of mobility?”
+As a growth industry, there is an abundance of research that highlights the benefits of Learning Abroad to students and Universities.

 Some of the major benefits of student mobility for Universities include:

-• Improved retention: Better student / better results that come from greater student / faculty engagement as a result of outbound mobility programs.
+• Improved retention: Better student / better results that come from greater student / faculty engagement as a result of Learning Abroad programs.

 • Improved employability: Students having a more robust and competitive resume, greater experience, work ready – correlation between study abroad / internships, volunteering and improved employability.